New Zealand Company ships: Will Watch

-The Will Watch was a 251-ton barque built at Bombay in 1813 and owned by G Lyall of London.
+The Will Watch, of then 189 tons (bm), was built at Bombay in 1813 as Eliza.
+She was sold in September 1831 and renamed Will Watch.
+Then in 1837 she was rebuilt at Calcutta.
+In 1841, Will Watch, of 251 tons (bm), was owned by G Lyall of London.
 She sailed under Captain Walker from Gravesend on 27 April 1841 and arrived at Tasman Bay in October 1841 with the Whitby and Arrow.
 The ships brought members of the company's survey party for its second settlement at Nelson along with settlers.

 In 1832 to 1834 she had been under Captain Barrington and sailing between Penang, Malacca, Singapore, and Calcutta.
 She had been involved in the opium trade under Captain Bristow.
 On 21 April 1840 she was in Sydney having sailed there from Calcutta under Captain Brittian.

 The ship had first sailed to Port Nicholson, Wellington from England under Captain Walker arriving on 8 September 1841.
 After exploring Tasman Bay she returned to Wellington and by 22 June 1842 was at Singapore and bound for London still under Captain Walker.

 In 1847 she sailed from Melbourne arriving at Portland Bay under Captain Irving on 12 June.
 She sailed from Launceston under Captain Irving and arrived at Adelaide on 10 August, and from Portland Bay under Captain Jackson arriving at Adelaide on 19 October.
 On 21 January 1848 she was at Port Jackson under Captain Peter Hamilton, having arrived there with 400 barrels of sperm whale oil.
 On 6 April she sailed from Hobart to London.
 She bought 104 migrants to Fremantle on 24 February 1852 and then sailed to London.

 A cutter and a schooner of the same name were operating in Australian and Pacific waters in the same period.
 There was a 331-ton barque built a Bombay in 1813 owned by Woldridge and sailed by Captain Faremoth.